The Ultimate Guide to Going Alcohol-Free Later in Life

 So, how did we get here?

-To this place where I'm talking to you about a topic that I never thought I would share, and you are listening to a topic you probably never thought you would need.
+I'm talking to you about a topic that I never thought I would share, and you are listening to a topic you probably never thought you would need.

 I always believed I was a "party girl" and nothing more.

 For 30 years, I carried around a story that I created in 1982 (when I first started drinking) and wore it like a badge of honor.

 That first time you indulged in alcohol, just like me, you probably felt a surge of confidence and joy and a loss of your inhibitions.